-52 Homesteading Skills in One Year: Project #26 and #27: Planting fruit trees and using chickens as orchard fertilizers, mowers and pest controllers
+52 Homesteading Skills in One Year: Project #26 and #27: How to grow a fruit tree and using chickens as orchard fertilizers, mowers and pest controllers

-Planting fruit trees – What NOT to do
+How to grow a fruit tree – What NOT to do

 Don’t plant your fruit tree in an ant’s nest.